LarsDenBakker/web-test-runner/README.md

 ### Writing assertions

-WTR does not have any built in assertion library yet.
+WTR does not have any built-in assertion library yet.
 We are still investigating what we want to do here.
 You can use any assertion library, as long as it works in the browser.
-For example try this variant of chai shipped as es module:
+For example, try this variant of chai shipped as es module:

 ```js
 import { test } from "web-test-runner";